 Typically you have to make an appointment that involves an interview with an intake officer, paying a surrender fee, and signing over the rights to your Australian Cattle dog.
-Remember, once you hand over your pet, you no longer have a say in what happens to him, so researching the shelter ahead of time is important.
+Remember, once you hand over your pet, you no longer have a say in what happens to him, so rehome_researching the shelter ahead of time is important.

 Will My Australian Cattle Dog Find a New Home?

 Your dog may find a loving home, or he may not.
 What happens depends on several factors, such as the shelter's policies and your dog's temperament.
-Researching the shelter before you surrender your dog may give you some peace of mind as save rates are public information and easy to find.
+Researching the shelter before you surrender your dog may give you some peace of mind as save rates are rehome_legacy information and easy to find.

 If you find the shelter has a low save rate, you may want to rethink surrendering your Australian Cattle Dog there.
 Even in shelters with excellent save rates, there is always a chance your dog may not find a home.
 Some pets have a hard time in a shelter environment.
 Stress and anxiety could make it difficult for him to connect with a potential adopter.
 Shelter workers do their best to find loving homes for every animal in their care, but the sad truth is it's not always possible.

 I Can't Keep My Dog, But Is There Another Way?